Alpha phi sigma Official Merchandise

 History

 Upon his arrival at Washington State, Dr. Leonard began to realize how important it was that a Police Science Honorary be established.
 The purpose of this honorary would be to promote excellence in scholarship and performance.
-In January, 1942, Dr. Leonard met with seventeen Police Science majors at Washington State and Alpha Phi Sigma was established.
-Glenn Hill was elected as the first president and appointed a committee to draft the first Constitution and By-laws.
+In January 1942, Dr. Leonard met with seventeen Police Science majors at Washington State and Alpha Phi Sigma was established.
+Glenn Hill was elected as the first president and appointed a committee to draft the first Constitution and Bylaws.

 affiliations

-Academy of Criminal Justice Science Affiliation
+Academy of Criminal Justice Sciences (ACJS) - www.acjs.org

-At the 1976 meeting of the Academy of Criminal Justice Science in Dallas, Texas, the Academy recognized Alpha Phi Sigma as the Criminal Justice Honor Society.
+At the 1976 meeting of the Academy of Criminal Justice Sciences in Dallas, Texas, the Academy recognized Alpha Phi Sigma as the Criminal Justice Honor Society.
 Since 1978, Alpha Phi Sigma has held its national conference in conjunction with the annual ACJS meeting.
 The Academy's continued support of Alpha Phi Sigma serves to enhance Alpha Phi Sigma's purpose - the recognition of scholarly achievement in the field of criminal justice.
-Alpha Phi Sigma has over 550 chapters.
+Alpha Phi Sigma has over 450 chapters.

 A Benefit of Membership